- This event has passed.

 ABOUT THE REVIEWERS

-Sharon Dolin is the author of six poetry collections, including Manual for Living (2016), Serious Pink (2015 reissue), Whirlwind (2012), and Burn and Dodge (2008), which won the AWP Donald Hall Prize for Poetry.
+Sharon Dolin (our host for the evening) is the author of six poetry collections, including Manual for Living (2016), Serious Pink (2015 reissue), Whirlwind (2012), and Burn and Dodge (2008), which won the AWP Donald Hall Prize for Poetry.
 Her other awards include the Witter Bynner Fellowship from the Library of Congress, a Fulbright Fellowship, a Pushcart Prize, and a Drisha Arts Fellowship.
 She is co-founder and director of the Center for Book Arts Annual Poetry Chapbook Competition in New York City.
 She teaches at Poets House in New York City and directs the international writing workshop, Writing About Art in Barcelona.